pub enum ComputeCommand<T = Timestamp> {

 §

 CreateInstance must be sent after CreateTimely to complete the Creation Stage of the compute protocol.
-Unlike CreateTimely, and like all other commands, it is only sent to the first process of the replica, and then distributed through the timely runtime.
+Unlike CreateTimely, it is only sent to the first worker of the replica, and then distributed through the timely runtime.
 CreateInstance instructs the replica to initialize its state to a point where it is ready to start maintaining dataflows.

 Upon receiving a CreateInstance command, the replica must further initialize logging dataflows according to the given LoggingConfig.